cako/curvelets/README.md

 Another expected to consider is the availability of high-performance, GPU-accelerated and autodiff-friendly libraries.
 As far as I know, no curvelet library (including this one) satisfies those constraints.
 If you need a high-performance transform, I would consider using [Kymatio](https://www.kymat.io/) which has a GPU-accelerated PyTorch implementation.

 ## References
-[1] Candès, E., L. Demanet, D. Donoho, and L. Ying, 2006, Fast Discrete Curvelet Transforms: Multiscale Modeling & Simulation, 5, 861–899.
+[1] Candès, E., L. Demanet, D. Donoho, and L. Ying, 2006, *Fast Discrete Curvelet Transforms*: Multiscale Modeling & Simulation, 5, 861–899.

-[2] Nguyen, T. T., and H. Chauris, 2010, Uniform Discrete Curvelet Transform: IEEE Transactions on Signal Processing, 58, 3618–3634.
+[2] Nguyen, T. T., and H. Chauris, 2010, *Uniform Discrete Curvelet Transform*: IEEE Transactions on Signal Processing, 58, 3618–3634.

-[3] Candès, E. J., and L. Demanet, 2005, The curvelet representation of wave propagators is optimally sparse: Communications on Pure and Applied Mathematics, 58, 1472–1528.
+[3] Candès, E. J., and L. Demanet, 2005, *The curvelet representation of wave propagators is optimally sparse*: Communications on Pure and Applied Mathematics, 58, 1472–1528.

-[4] Candès, E. J., and D. L. Donoho, 2003, New tight frames of curvelets and optimal representations of objects with piecewise C2 singularities: Communications on Pure and Applied Mathematics, 57, 219–266.
+[4] Candès, E. J., and D. L. Donoho, 2003, *New tight frames of curvelets and optimal representations of objects with piecewise C2 singularities*: Communications on Pure and Applied Mathematics, 57, 219–266.

-[5] Luan, S., C. Chen, B. Zhang, J. Han, and J. Liu, 2018, Gabor Convolutional Networks: IEEE Transactions on Image Processing, 27, 4357–4366.
+[5] Luan, S., C. Chen, B. Zhang, J. Han, and J. Liu, 2018, *Gabor Convolutional Networks*: IEEE Transactions on Image Processing, 27, 4357–4366.

-[6] Bruna, J., and S. Mallat, 2013, Invariant Scattering Convolution Networks: IEEE Transactions on Pattern Analysis and Machine Intelligence, 35, 1872–1886.
+[6] Bruna, J., and S. Mallat, 2013, *Invariant Scattering Convolution Networks*: IEEE Transactions on Pattern Analysis and Machine Intelligence, 35, 1872–1886.